 )

-This simple initialization creates an agent with a name, basic instructions (essentially a system prompt), and specifies which model to use.
-We're using gpt-4o-mini here for a good balance of performance and cost.
+This simple initialization creates an agent with a name, basic instructions (ie a developer message),

 Running Your Agent